 Public Safety will assist you with vehicle lockouts, dead batteries, lost and found and theft reports, as well as emergency situations.
 Please call (916) 278-6851 for assistance.

 Sacramento State encourages using alternative commute options.
 The Hornet Express Shuttles provide convenient transportation to and from residential areas near Sac State as well as stops on campus and the 65th Street Light Rail station.
-The Hornet Express is available free of charge to all Sacramento State faculty, staff and students with a valid Sacramento State OneCard.
+The Hornet Shuttle is available free of charge to all Sacramento State faculty, staff and students with a valid Sacramento State OneCard.
 The Hornet Express Shuttles normally operate when fall and spring semester classes are in session.
-For additional information, visit the Hornet Express Shuttle website or contact the Hornet Express Shuttle office at (916) 278-7275.
+For additional information, visit the Hornet Shuttle website or contact the Hornet Shuttle office at (916) 278-7275.

 Sacramento Regional Transit (RT) services the Greater Sacramento Area and has several buses that arrive at and depart from Sacramento State throughout the day.
 Sacramento State students may ride any Sacramento Regional Transit bus or light rail train free of charge with a Sacramento State OneCard and current commuter sleeve.
 Current Sac State employees with a current OneCard may purchase an employee commuter sleeve for $40 per semester at the UTAPS office or the Student Financial Services Center (SFSC).
 The employee commuter sleeve is valid on any Sacramento Regional Transit bus or light rail train.